Pediatric sleep disordered breathing (SDB)

 • What is the difference between sleep-disordered breathing (SDB), sleep apnea and obstructed sleep apnea (OSA)?

-Sleep-disordered breathing is the umbrella term for any interruption in breathing while sleeping.
+Sleep-disordered breathing (SDB) is the umbrella term for any interruption in breathing while sleeping.
 Obstructed sleep apnea (OSA) is far and away the most common of these disorders, although it is rare in children.

-• What causes obstructed sleep apnea?
+• What causes obstructed sleep apnea (OSA)?

 Obstructed sleep apnea can be the result of enlarged tonsils or adenoids, a small or constricted airway or a misaligned jaw.